 Evernote can be anything to anyone or everything to everyone.
 With ubiquity that borders on infinite, for those that don’t want to dive into any other apps and simply master Evernote, you can make Evernote all you need to get things done.
-But how?

 It’s the versatility and flexibility that Evernote offers that makes it incredibly simple to do.